 About iCureCeliac®: the Celiac Disease Patient-Powered Research Network

-Launched in February 2016, iCureCeliac® is a research network composed of people with celiac disease and gluten sensitivity and their caregivers who contribute health data, knowledge and ideas to enable and accelerate research.
+Launched in February 2016, iCureCeliac® is a patient registry composed of people with celiac disease and gluten sensitivity and their caregivers who contribute health data, knowledge and ideas to enable and accelerate research.

 Data and insights contributed by iCureCeliac® participants under informed consent are available to researchers investigating topics important to people with celiac disease.
 Research topics can include treatments and outcomes, lifestyle and activities, quality of life, health care, biomarkers of celiac disease, and many other topics.